nuenweh/tetris-tutorials/LST-tutorial.md

 ## L 1-up

 After the vertical J, this is the easiest 1-up to learn.
 It's just a flat L piece.
-Just like with the I piece, you have 2 grey blocks to fill:
+Just like with the I piece, you need a 2-up to make a fake J:

 ![L 1-up](https://github.com/strawberrymilk1134/tetris-tutorials/assets/57014208/5f62a5c6-6196-4ec2-a160-49989622daed)
 ![](https://knewjade.github.io/fumen-for-mobile/#?d=v115@HhglCeA8EeglCeA8glDehlAeilNeAgH)